Cylinder

 And we can have stranger cylinders!

-So long as the cross-section is curved and is the same from one end to the other, then it is a cylinder.
-But the area and volume calculations will be different than shown above.
+So long as the cross-section is curved and is the same from one end to the other, then it is some type of cylinder, but the area and volume calculations may be different than shown above.

 More Cylinders